fpladano/pokedex-react/README.md

-# Getting Started with Create React App
+# Pokedex with React.js and PokeAPI